In this guide, we will be taking a look at how to fix OBS Studio crashing on your Windows PC or laptop.

 If none of the above methods helped fix OBS Studio on your Windows 10/11 computer then you might need to reinstall the software.
 As one of the files might be corrupt or missing.

-We hope the above guide helped fix crashing problems in OBS Studio on your Windows computer, and you are now able to get back to recording/ streaming and produce some awesome content!
+We hope the above guide helped fix crashing problems in OBS Studio on your Windows computer, and you are now able to get back to recording/ streaming and producing some awesome content!

 If you enjoyed this guide and found it helpful then we are sure you would like our other Windows guides.